-- The building was formerly the Environment Ministry's headquarters before it was converted into a residence to be used by Dr. Chand This is a fact - 8.
-PSC Secretary Anare Jale said the commission only found out about the missing items when government officials went to inspect the quarters and prepare it for the new occupant He is now reluctant to move there Mr. Mataitini's evidence and PSC records proved this to be a fact. - 9.
-Permanent Secretary in the President's Office Luke Ratuvuki referred all queries to PSC, saying he had submitted his report on the matter I accept that this appears to be a reply obtained by the 2nd defendant to a question put by her to Mr. Ratuvuki.
-It appeared to be the position that PSC was fielding the inquiries. - 10.
-SSP said a report on the theft had been lodged.
-He said police investigations would include a search of Dr. Chand's private home.
+- (7) The building was formerly the Environment Ministry's headquarters before it was converted into a residence to be used by Dr Chand This is a fact. - (8) PSC Secretary Anare Jale said the commission only found out about the missing items when government officials went to inspect the quarters and prepare it for the new occupant ...
+He is now reluctant to move there Mr Mataitini's evidence and PSC records proved this to be a fact. - (9) Permanent Secretary in the President's Office Luke Ratuvuki referred all queries to PSC, saying he had submitted his report on the matter

+I accept that this appears to be a reply obtained by the second Defendant to a question put by her to Mr Ratuvuki.
+It appeared to be the position that PSC was fielding the inquiries.

+(10) SSP said a report on the theft had been lodged.
+He said police investigations would include a search of Dr Chand's private home.
 "Nothing has been recovered and investigations are continuing.
-We will carry out a search of Mr. Chand's private residence". - It has been established that the search warrant was executed on 26 August 2000.
+We will carry out a search of Mr Chand's private residence."

+It has been established that the search warrant was executed on 26 August 2000.
 As at that date the investigation was ongoing.
-Dr. Chand was interviewed on 28 August, 2000. - Dr. Chand asked for written questions when contacted earlier this week.
-Yesterday he still had not responded to questions sent to the People's Coalition Office in Samabula. - I am satisfied on the evidence that on 14 February 2000 written questions were faxed to Dr. Chand.
-A copy of those questions was also faxed to Mr. Jale p.
-18 PSC records.
+Dr Chand was interviewed on 28 August, 2000.

+(11) Dr Chand asked for written questions when contacted earlier this week.

+Yesterday he still had not responded to questions sent to the People's Coalition Office in Samabula.

+I am satisfied on the evidence that on 14 February 2000 written questions were faxed to Dr Chand.
+A copy of those questions was also faxed to Mr Jale - p 18 PSC records.

-- theft.
+(12) Housing Ministry Permanent Secretary Rishi Ram said he was not aware of the theft.
 He said he did not know which items were missing as he had only visited the quarters once, while renovations were being carried out.

-Again I accept that this appears to be a comment elicited from Mr. Ram by Margaret - Wise.
+Again I accept that this appears to be a comment elicited from Mr Ram by Margaret Wise.